 For starters, your plants are surrounded by water.
-This is a totally different element than when they are in soil outside.
+This is a different element than when they are in the soil outside.

 Because of this, you have to take into consideration things like the pH level, CO2 level, and levels of other nutrients in the water.

-When done properly and maintained on a regular basis, you’ll see your plants flourish.
+When done properly and maintained regularly, you’ll see your plants flourish.
 Let’s take a look at some common maintenance tips to keep your aquarium in top shape.